kuzGo/kuzco/TESTING.md

   <a href="Docs/Html_Checker.pdf" target="_blank" >Link to HTML Validation PDF Document</a>

-- Results of Python PEP8 code validation can be found in Gihub repo forlder named "Docs".
+- Results of Python PEP8 code validation can be found in the Github repo folder named "Docs".

 - Please see below of the ``flake8`` warnings mainly in migrations files.